SunyataZero/peoples-fund/req-spec.md

 ## *Funding application ("Apply for funding")*

-Q: Do we want to put this on a separate website?
-(Ex: apply.thepeoples.fund).
-A (FF): Whatever's practically the easiest/smartest in the long term.
+Will probably be put on the website (rather than in a separate portal)

 ## *Funding evalution*